A Review of the Macrofactor Macro-Tracking App (in 2025)

 Disclosing Our Bias

-Before creating Macrofactor, Greg Nuckols founded Monthly Applications in Strength Sport (MASS), where some of the top muscle-building researchers critically review strength and hypertrophy research.
-I’ve been reading that research review every month for seven years now.
+I do have a bias.
+I wanted to like Macrofactor.
+Before creating Macrofactor, Greg Nuckols founded Monthly Applications in Strength Sport (MASS), where some of the top muscle-building researchers (like the hypertrophy researcher Dr. Eric Helms and the metabolism researcher Dr. Eric Trexler) critically review strength, muscle, and fat-loss research.
+I’ve been reading that research review every month for eight years now.
 It’s by far the best in the fitness industry.

-I don’t know Greg in person, but I’ve spoken with him a few times over the years.
+I don’t know Greg in person, but I’ve spoken with him many times over the years.
 He helped us with several articles, and he helped me think through some of the ideas in our Outlift Hypertrophy Program.
 When he launched Macrofactor, he asked me if I wanted to be an affiliate.

 So here’s what we did: